-Additional information regarding the business of the Corporation, including the Corporation's Annual Information Form, is available on SEDAR at www.sedar.com.
+Additional information regarding the business of the Corporation, including the Annual Information Form of the Corporation for the year ended December 31, 2015 (the "AIF"), is available on SEDAR at www.sedar.com.

 Amounts presented in this MD&A are approximate and have been rounded to the nearest thousand except for per share data.
-All amounts are presented in Canadian dollars.
+Unless specified otherwise, all amounts are presented in Canadian dollars.